-When you strip away the office perks, inhouse tech, and seating plan that puts employees next to their ‘work bestie’, all that’s left is the emotional relationships we have with our colleagues.
-Many brands are beginning to recognise that employee experience is less physical, and more intangible.
-Whether it’s the platform businesses choose to interact with employees through, how files are shared and saved, or the frequency of Zoom meetings, all these micro decisions that impact employees, also impact their emotional perception of work.
+When you strip away the office perks, in-house tech, and seating plan that puts employees next to their ‘work bestie’, all that’s left is the emotional relationships we have with our colleagues.
+Many brands are beginning to recognise that employee experience is less physical and more intangible.
+Whether it’s the platform businesses choose to interact with employees through, how files are shared and saved, or the frequency of Zoom meetings, all these micro-decisions that impact employees, also impact their emotional perception of work.

 What might feel like an enabler to management, may translate as an obstacle for teams to overcome.
 Plenty of businesses handle internal comms through instant messenger platforms, but have you considered how irritating the message notification can be when you’re trying to focus?

 The topic of employee experience was gaining traction long before the virus outbreak, though.
 As our lives become more closely entwined with technology, our expectations of work are beginning to mirror our personal desires.
-We can book flights, reserve a restaurant, and video call international friends at the touch of a button.
-So why can’t workplace systems be equally as agile?
+We can book flights, reserve a restaurant, and video calls international friends at the touch of a button.
+So why can’t workplace systems be equally agile?